Costs

 How much does a burial cost in the UK?

 A burial in the UK costs more than a cremation, in nearly every case.
-The funeral director’s charges are similar, but the third-party fees — burial fees, grave purchase, gravedigging — add several thousand pounds.
+The funeral director’s charges are broadly similar, but the third-party fees — purchasing the grave, the interment (gravedigging), and memorials — add several thousand pounds.
+The funeral director’s side appears on the legally required CMA Standardised Price List; the cemetery fees below are captured directly from local-authority and operator fee schedules.

 How burial costs split